UNSTOP4BLE/PSXFunkin/COMPILE.md

 ## Setting up the Development Environment
 First off, you'll need a terminal one way or another.

-Follow the PSn00bSDK set up instructions here https://github.com/spicyjpeg/PSn00bSDK/blob/master/doc/installation.md (set up mingw)
+Make sure to use my fork of PSn00bSDK because if you dont psp and other emulators wont work (ps1 and duckstation will work) Follow the PSn00bSDK set up instructions here https://github.com/UNSTOP4BLE/PSn00bSDK-kuseg/blob/kuseg/doc/installation.md (set up mingw)

 Also you need to install python in mingw (`pacman -S mingw-w64-x86_64-python`), install pip and install the python PIL library (`pip install PIL`)
 ## Compiling PSXFunkin